-A complete description of the Program can be found in the Agency's Revised Long-Term Renewable Resources Procurement Plan ("Plan," "Long-Term Plan," or "Revised Plan").1 This Guidebook also reflects changes to the program that were proscribed through the enactment of Public Act 102-0662 that have not yet been adopted in the Long-Term Plan.
-The Agency expects that the next Long-Term Plan will be approved in July 2022 and future editions of this Guidebook will reflect changes to the Program that are adopted through that Plan.
+A complete description of the Program can be found in the Agency's Revised2022 Long-Term Renewable Resources Procurement Plan ("Plan," "Long-Term Plan," or "Revised Plan").2 This Guidebook also reflects changes to the programProgram that were proscribed through the enactment of Public Act 102-0662 that have not yet been and adopted in the Long-Term Plan.
+The Agency expects that the next Long-Term Plan will be approved inOn July 14, 2022 and future editions of this Guidebook will reflect changes to, the Commission approved, with modifications, the Program that are adopted through thatAgency's 2022 Long Term Renewable Resources Procurement Plan.
+The Final 2022 Long-Term Plan-was published by the Agency on its website on August 23, 2022.